thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-menu.md

         title: To manage the users assigned to this custom menu, click the corresponding icon in the row of this user menu;
     ===
         image: /images/user-guide/white-labeling/custom-menu/manage-custom-menu-assignees-2-pe.png,
-        title: From the dropdown menu, select the assignee type: "Not assigned", "All users", or "Users list"'
+        title: From the dropdown menu, change the assignee type and save changes;
     ===
         image: /images/user-guide/white-labeling/custom-menu/manage-custom-menu-assignees-3-pe.png,
-        title: Selected menu items are now hidden.
+        title: Assignee type changed.
 '
 %}

-{% include images-gallery.liquid showListImageTitles="true" imageCollection=manageCustomMenuAssignees %}
+{% include images-gallery.liquid imageCollection=manageCustomMenuAssignees %}

-### Delete custom menu
+## Delete custom menu

+To delete custom menu, click the corresponding icon in the row of this user menu, and confirm deleting.
+Then save the changes.

 {% assign deleteCustomMenu = '
     ===